Best Chew Toys for Aggressive Chewers

 Who should skip or keep expectations modest

-Skip ultra-hard or oversized toys if your dog is not actually a forceful chewer or loses interest quickly.
-Durability is not helpful if the dog never uses the toy.
+Skip ultra-hard or oversized toys if your dog isn’t actually a forceful chewer or loses interest quickly.
+Durability isn’t helpful if the dog never uses the toy.

 You should also avoid assuming any toy is completely indestructible.
 Even the toughest options need supervision, inspection, and replacement when worn.